The name Ishi

 Etymology of the name Ishi I

 The name Ishi is identical to the phrase 'my husband' (literally 'my man') as used in Genesis 29:32 (and on), 2 Samuel 14:5 and 2 Kings 4:1, and that's because the word איש ('ish) is one of a few words for man:

 There's only a small difference between the words אישי (ishi) and בעלי (ba'ali) as both are used to mean my husband.
 But (ba'ali) is more an authoritative title; it may also mean my master or my lord.
 The word (ishi) simply means my man, which may denote one's equal husband or a man one has employed.

-Jones' Dictionary of Old Testament Proper Names doesn't treat this name but NOBS Study Bible Name List reads My Husband.
-BDB Theological Dictionary also doesn't treat this Ishi, but notes that the name (Jesse) is spelled (Ishi) in 1 Chronicles 2:13.
+Jones' Dictionary of Old Testament Proper Names doesn't treat this name but NOBSE Study Bible Name List reads My Husband.
+BDB Theological Dictionary also doesn't treat this Ishi, but notes that the name ישי (Jesse) is spelled אישי (Ishi) in 1 Chronicles 2:13.

 This version of the name Ishi occurs four times in the Bible, twice in Judah (1 Chronicles 2:31 and 1 Chronicles 4:20), once in Simeon as the father of the men who destroyed the Amalekites (1 Chronicles 4:42) and one in Manasseh (1 Chronicles 5:24).

 This version of the name Ishi means Salvation according to Jones' Dictionary of Old Testament Proper Names.
-NOBS Study Bible Name List reads NOBS Study Bible Name List reads Salutary, but since that word means more than only bringing or aiding salvation, a more proper rendering would be Salvific.
+NOBSE Study Bible Name List reads Salutary, but since that word means more than only bringing or aiding salvation, a more proper rendering would be Salvific.